erg-lang/erg/doc/zh_CN/dev_guide/rust_code_guideline.md

 ## Code that makes decisions based on context

-* Define unused helper methods.
+* Define unused helper 方法.
 * Use `unwrap` and `clone` a lot.
 In some cases there is nothing better than doing so.